revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <details>
 <summary> Show Answer</summary>

-- It will throw an compile time error
+- It will throw a compile time error

 - When fucntional interface extends another interface it should not contain any abstract methods.